bcl-group/docker-anaconda3-opencv3/README.md

 # ubuntu-anaconda3-opencv3

-anaconda3+opencv3の開発環境です。
-Linux環境の場合，`conda install -c menpo opencv3`でopencv3をインストールすすると動画を扱えません。
-ffmpegをイントールした上でopencv3をrebuildしないといけないので，この点を対応しています。

-他に以下も導入しています。
+An environment of anaconda3+opencv3

+## About

+You cannot view movies by opencv3 on Linux, if you install opencv3 by `conda install -c menpo opencv3`.
+In this Docker image, we avoided this problem by rebuilding opencv3 after installing ffmpeg.

+## Includes

+- opencv3
-- scikitlearn
+- scikit-learn
-- 日本語環境
+- Japanese environment

+## miscs...

-- デフォルトユーザは pochi (UCI=1000,GID=1000)
+- Default user name on Docker: jupyter (UCI=1000,GID=1000)
+- A script `docker-run.sh` to start the docker image is prepared.